 Exercise: Regular exercise may also be helpful in shedding excess weight and improving overall health.
 It also plays a key role in setting right hormonal imbalances.

 Pregnancy: Pregnancy and breastfeeding reduce the chances of ovarian cancer.

 Lifestyle: Quit smoking and use of other tobacco products.

-If you have a pelvic discomfort or irregular menstrual bleeding, feel free to contact the gynecology specialists of Marina Del Rey Hospital for the best medical treatment and speedy recovery.
+If you have a pelvic discomfort or irregular menstrual bleeding, feel free to contact the gynecology specialists of Cedars-Sinai Marina del Rey Hospital for the best medical treatment and speedy recovery.

 Jamie Lipeles, D.O.See Profile »